 - Allow restaurants and prayer places to open while following the preventive protocols.

-- Put social distance signs and sanitizers next to water coolers, coffee machines and food refrigerators, with only single-use cups when using water coolers.
+- Place social distance signs and sanitizers next to water coolers, coffee machine and food refrigerators, with only single-use cups when using water coolers.

 - Hand sanitizers should be replaced next to the interactive screens, boarding pass extraction screens and display touch screens.

-- The fingerprint machine for recording employee’s attendance must be stopped.
+- The fingerprint machine for recording employee’s attendance must be disabled.

 - It is important to have a waste no-touch bin, and waste must be disposed of continuously.

-- Reduce the number of passengers inside buses and maintain physical distance between them while transporting to and from airplanes.
+- Allowing the full capacity of buses and canceling spacing while transporting passengers to and from airplanes.